How much is a heat pump?

-We'll unpack the upfront costs, the grants available in the UK, the running costs compared to traditional heating methods and the installation and maintenance costs of an air source heat pump.
+To answer that, we'll unpack the upfront costs, the grants available in the UK, the running costs compared to traditional heating methods and the installation and maintenance costs of an air source heat pump.

-What does an air source heat pump cost?
+How much does a heat pump cost?

 While installation costs may be higher than a traditional gas boiler, these costs are mitigated by the significant energy bill savings a heat pump provides over time.
 There are also numerous heat pump grants in the UK to help homeowners significantly lower their upfront costs.

-What type of home do you live in?
+What type of house do you live in?

-Calculating your own air source heat pump running costs
+Calculating your own heat pump running costs

 A practical example

-For a practical example, let's use a well-insulated, four-bedroom detached house, requiring about 20,000 kWh for heating per year.
 If we assume the heat pump efficiency, or Coefficient of Performance (COP), is 4.5 and the price of electricity is 27p per kWh, the annual cost to run the pump would be:

 Annual heating costs = (20,000 kWh / 4.5 COP) x £0.27 = £1200